 Doctors call popping joints crepitus.
 Many people dislike the sound of popping or cracking joints, even though healthy joints can make noises.
 One 2017 study showed that popping joints made people experience negative thoughts, emotions, and even avoid healthful activities.

-The exact reasons and causes of joint popping are still under debate.
+The exact reasons and causes of joint popping are still

 More research into the exact process behind popping joints is still necessary, however.